Create a Global Cluster

 If it is not already displayed, select your desired project from the Projects menu in the navigation bar.

-If the Database Deployments page is not already displayed, click Databases in the sidebar.
+If the Database Deployments page is not already displayed, click Database in the sidebar.

 In the Create New Cluster dialog box, select the Dedicated cluster type.
 For more information, see Create a Cluster.